MittalNeha/Extensive_Vision_AI6/notes/session2.md

 Also, we perform max pooling after we have extracted some features.

 ## How do we decide that max pooling is needed after these many layers?
 Refer to session 1 which had the dog example.
 We zoomed into the dog image and looked at the lowest level at which a feature was available.
 This was a manual excercise, which helped us to make the first 5 layers and then we did the max pooling.
 For rest of arch, rohan asks us to repeat the same 5 layers with max pooling b/w them.
 More details later.
-Cant do max pool in first layer either. *check more about this*
+Cant do max pool in first layer either.
+Maxpooling helps us to filter info instead of loosing info, by scaling in z axis. *check more about this*

 ## What are the (2) types of operation done by neural networks?